- Food and Cooking»

 In all truthfulness, I don't see how I could make do on the diet without nuts.
 Not only are they an easy way to consume healthy "fat-burning" fat, they are just as convenient as more traditional snack foods, such as crackers, cookies, or popcorn.
 If I'm hungry NOW, I don't have to start cooking something before I can eat.
 I can just grab 5 or 6 almonds or other nuts and feel full for quite some time!
 At the same time, I know that my snack is helping me burn fat, rather than put on fat.

 When possible, I eat raw nuts.
-Both Dr. Mercola and Dr. Rosedale agree that raw nuts are healthier.
+Both Dr. Mercola and Dr. Rosedale agree that raw nuts are healthier than roasted ones.

 How About You?
 Are you following the Rosedale Diet? - If you are already on the Rosedale diet, would you like to leave a little encouragement for those who are